LouBoi161/FuseeFlow/README.md

 # FuseeFlow

-**FuseeFlow** is a modern, cross-platform graphical user interface for injecting payloads into a Nintendo Switch in RCM (Recovery Mode).
+**FuseeFlow** is a modern graphical user interface for injecting payloads into a Nintendo Switch in RCM (Recovery Mode).
 It provides a streamlined experience for launching payloads like Hekate, Fusee, and others using `fusee-nano` as the backend.

 ![Screenshot](screenshot.png) *(Add a screenshot here)*

 ## Features

 - 🚀 **One-Click Injection:** fast and reliable payload injection.
-- 🎨 **Modern GUI:** Built with PyQt6 for a clean look on Linux and Windows.
+- 🎨 **Modern GUI:** Built with PyQt6 for a clean look on Linux.
 - 📂 **Payload Management:** Easily load, manage, and favorite your payloads.
-- 🐧 **Cross-Platform:** Runs natively on Linux and Windows.
+- 🐧 **Linux Native:** Runs natively on Linux.
 - 🔌 **Automatic Detection:** Identifies when a Switch is connected in RCM mode.

 ## Prerequisites